PRcoIT/prco-text/readme.md

             CONSOLE_VERIFIED_CALLER_IDS -- console > hashtag icon > Verified Caller IDs

+        SETUP PROCESS
             purchase Twilio account with an SMS capable number use twilio-site to update env file: twilioAccountSid, twilioAuthToken, twilioPhoneNumberSid -- CONSOLE_HOME: twilioAccountSid, twilioAuthToken
                 -- CONSOLE_SERVICE_NUMBER: twilioPhoneNumberSid
             use twilio-site to configure opt-in, opt-out, and help custom messages -- CONSOLE_SERVICE_OPT_OUT: click the edit link
             use twilio-site to configure webhook url
                 -- CONSOLE_SERVICE_WEBHOOK
                     -- under incoming messages, send-a-webhook
                     -- enter publicly accessible url with sms endpoint-- example: https://898e6154fc66.ngrok.io/sms use prco-text to start server
             use prco-text to configure service name and collect twilioServiceSid add twilioServiceSid to env file
             use prco-text stop then start server
             use prco-text to configure service phone number

-        USE NGROK TO MAKE PUBLIC
+        HOW TO USE NGROK TO MAKE PUBLIC URL
+            NOTE: this is for demo purposes
             killall ngrok
             ngrok http 1337
             update prco-text baseUrl with nrgok url

     EXAMPLES